 - worship and prayer, sacramental programs, marriage and relationship education, family ministry co-ordinators, Caritas Australia and Catholic Mission.

-A non-refundable enrolment fee $100 is to be paid when applying for enrolment at St Joseph’s.
+A non-refundable enrolment fee of $100 is to be paid when accepting an enrolment offer at St Joseph’s.
 The enrolment fee covers all administrative work involved in processing the application.
 The enrolment fee will be deducted from the Term 1 fees the following year.

 Special Fee Reductions